Stephen O'Brien

 Sir Stephen Rothwell O'Brien, (born 1 April 1957) is a British politician and diplomat who was the United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator.
 O'Brien assumed office on 29 May 2015, succeeding Valerie Amos.

 He was formerly a Member of the United Kingdom Parliament (MP), representing Eddisbury.
 He was first elected in a by-election in July 1999, after Alastair Goodlad was made British High Commissioner in Australia by Tony Blair and thus had to leave Parliament.
 A member of the Conservative Party, within the Conservative-Liberal Democrat Coalition he was appointed as the Parliamentary Undersecretary of State in the Department for International Development.
 In September 2013 he became the Prime Minister's Envoy to the Sahel, encompassing nine countries across North and West Africa.

 Early life

 He was born in Mtwara, Tanganyika Territory, and educated at Loretto School in Mombasa, at the Handbridge School (Chester), the Heronwater School (Abergele), Sedbergh School and Emmanuel College, Cambridge.
 At Cambridge, he gained an MA in Law in 1979, then obtained an MA from the College of Law in Chester in 1980.
 After two years, he qualified as a solicitor in 1983 and practised until 1988 at solicitors Freshfields (City of London).
 From 1988 to 1998, he was Group secretary and Director of Strategic and Corporate Affairs at Redland plc.
 He was the Executive Director of Redland Clay Tile in Mexico from 1994 to 1998.

-O'Brien is a former member of the Social Democratic Party (SDP).
+O'Brien was a member of the Social Democratic Party (SDP), but left them in 1988 when they allied with the Liberal party.